top of page

 Potential Power Outage

-Being prepared for bad weather where the power might be out will make all the difference.
+Being prepared for bad weather where the power might go out will make all the difference.

 Day(s) Before a Storm